-- A student will be permitted to take correspondence courses from an accredited school to satisfy graduation requirements. - A student may only take six correspondence courses for high school credit. - Prior to beginning a correspondence course, the student must complete the Alternative Credit Opportunity Form which includes signatures of the parent, counselor, and principal as well as evidence from the college/university of enrollment. - The dual credit course must meet the standards set forth by the Indiana Department of Education for that subject area in order to receive high school credit. - A three-credit hour college course equates to one high school credit. - Since dual credit courses count towards high school graduation requirements, grades from the college course will be calculated into the grade point average/class rank. - Students may be required to take departmental exams in order to receive credit at UCHS. - In order to receive high school credit for a correspondence course, the student must submit a final grade on an official transcript upon completion of the course to the guidance office. - If correspondence course is taken during second semester of senior year, the guidance office must receive the transcript one week prior to commencement exercises.
+- A student will be permitted to take correspondence courses from an accredited school to satisfy graduation requirements. - A student may only take six correspondence courses for high school credit. - Prior to beginning a correspondence course, the student must complete the Alternative Credit Opportunity Form which includes signatures of the parent, counselor, and principal as well as evidence from the college/university of enrollment. - The dual credit course must meet the standards set forth by the Indiana Department of Education for that subject area in order to receive high school credit. - A three-credit hour college course equates to one high school credit. - Since dual credit courses count toward high school graduation requirements, grades from the college course will be calculated into the grade point average/class rank. - Withdrawn courses earn a WF (failure due to withdrawal) grade impacting a student's GPA and rank. - Students may be required to take departmental exams in order to receive credit at UCHS. - In order to receive high school credit for a correspondence course, the student must submit a final grade on an official transcript upon completion of the course to the guidance office. - If a correspondence course is taken during the second semester of senior year, the guidance office must receive the transcript one week prior to commencement exercises.
 Failure to do so will eliminate the student from participating in the graduation ceremony providing that the credit is required for the students' diploma type.